► New WLTP tests explained

 What about EVs and plug-in hybrid electric vehicles?

-WLTP will mean a completely new way of testing PHEVs – cars that can fall furthest away from official figures, depending on how often you visit a plug.
+WLTP means a completely new way of testing PHEVs – cars that can fall furthest away from official figures, depending on how often you visit a plug.

 Plug-in hybrids will have to do the test several times, starting with a full battery and repeating the test until the battery is empty.
 Another assessment will be carried out with a completely flat battery, to give a much more accurate idea of the economy real drivers can expect.